 - Contact OTIP Benefits Services for any questions on medically stable requirements.

 - Discuss your pre-diagnosed medical condition(s) with your doctor before travelling (if applicable) to determine if there is any risk of complications.
 NOTE: There is no guarantee of coverage for a pre-diagnosed condition or any condition.
 Claims are assessed at the time of claim and based on the information provided at that time.

 - Just in case you need to call for emergency medical assistance, find out the country code of the place you are travelling to.

 - Share your itinerary and emergency travel assistance information with a family member or your emergency contact person who is not travelling with you.

 - Pack your benefits card and have it handy.
 On the back of your benefits card, you will find your plan number and the phone numbers to call for help.

-In an emergency, call for help
+In case of an emergency while travelling, call for help.

 In the event of an emergency, you, your family member or travelling companion must call Allianz as soon as possible, either during or immediately following the emergency.
 It is important to make the call using a landline phone if possible as your mobile phone may not work.

 In case of an emergency while traveling dial:

 - Cuba and all other countries: Operator to call collect: 519‑741‑8450